 A video camera operator was in the basket of the Niftylift Height Rider 17 4×4 Hybrid as a cover was pulled from the sculpture, called The End, by British artist Heather Phillipson.

-The 9.4m-high ice-cream – a fake one – has become the latest artwork to be installed on The Fourth Plinth outside the National Gallery, and includes a fly, a drone and a very large cherry.
+The 9.4m-high ice-cream – a fake one – has become the latest artwork to be installed on The Fourth Plinth outside the National Gallery, includes a fly, a drone a very large cherry.